 Wake up to a different kind of buttermilk pancake with this recipe.
 There’s zero sugar in the batter, and they’re topped with a hearty mixed mushroom and egg topping instead of fruit compote or syrup.

 This recipe simplifies things with a much shorter ingredient list, where garlic and paprika do the flavoring instead of sugar.
+More beans, please.

 Fried rice works just as well for breakfast as it does for any other meal.
 Yes, seriously.
 Just throw some morning staples — eggs, avocado, and bacon —into a skillet of brown rice to make it especially look and taste the part.

 This vegan recipe swaps out eggs for sautéed chickpeas and piles them onto chewy grains of farro instead of oats.